 - Every waiver request must bear the signature of the appropriate supervisor, and must be submitted sufficiently in advance to allow time for appropriate action. (p.
 4, § VIII)

 Information about Per Session employment and retention rights is posted annually on the OP-175 form and Chancellor’s Regulation C-175 (a summary is available on the OP175 form):

-Please Use the OP-175 application form that is included with the advertisement and also linked above for employment and to claim retention rights.
+Be sure to use the OP-175 application form that is included with the advertisement and also linked above for employment and to claim retention rights.
 Also, please work with your Per Session Supervisor to apply for a waiver.